Chatty AF 209: Manga Variety Hour: History is Written by the Mangaka (WITH TRANSCRIPT)

 PETER: What?

-DEE: [crosstalk] Yeah, it’s… it’s been a while.
-We should at least try to get one of these out a year.
-I will be stepping up to the plate first to get us started with a segment we like to call Fast Pitch, where we plug a series that doesn’t need a ton of time to discuss but it’s still worth a read.
+I will be stepping up to the plate first to get us started with a segment we like to call Fast Pitch, where we plug a series that doesn’t need a ton of time to discuss but is still worth a read.

-Our Fast Pitch title this time is Goodbye, My Rose Garden, about a Japanese woman who takes a job as a maid in Victorian England, where she and her mistress bond over books and then eventually fall in love.
-The reason this is a Fast Pitch is because there’s actually a lot to discuss but we’ve talked about Goodbye, My Rose Garden a lot on AniFem already.
+The reason this is a Fast Pitch is because there’s actually a lot to discuss, but we’ve talked about Goodbye, My Rose Garden a lot on AniFem already.
 It’s part of our queer manga recommendations list, Cy plugged the first volume in our Yuri Manga Variety Hour way back in 2021, and yours truly wrote a deep-dive article about it called “Daring to Speak its Name: Goodbye, My Rose Garden and the queer historical romance.”
 So I don’t need to say much more about it here.
 I can kinda just direct you to that queer recommendations page if you want to get a few paragraphs of a write-up there.
-But y’all, I did so much research for that AniFem article that any opportunity I get to shamelessly plug it, I am going to take it.
-So, I’m doing that right now with this Fast Pitch.
-Also, it remains one of my all-time favorite historical manga and one of my all-time favorite yuri manga, so, plugging the series itself, any opportunity is also a great one.

-Just as a very short little Fast Pitch here, the characters are very likable but also really well written.
+Just as a very short little Fast Pitch here: the characters are very likable but also really well written.
 It’s a very smart series.
 It really fantastically balances acknowledging the historical realities of being a queer woman in Victorian England while also kind of balancing that with more contemporary love story elements.
 Builds to a really satisfying finale.
 And it’s only three volumes long, so it’s a very easy commitment.
 So, yeah, if you haven’t read that yet, just go do it!
 Go do it.
 It’s time.

 I am worn out from my time on the pitcher’s mound, guys.
 I had to speak real fast for that one.
 But I can’t rest yet.
 Vrai, as I skip off this baseball field, will you join me on the dance floor?
 Because it only takes one to pitch but it takes Two to Mango!